-Create an Oyatsu Jinja (Snack Shrine) near the team area, with some candies, snacks and drinks (coffee or tea).
+Create an Oyatsu Jinja (Snack Shrine) near the team area, with some candies, snacks, and drinks (coffee or tea).
 The shrine needs to be located far enough from the team’s work area so that chatting at the shrine does not disturb the team.
 However, the shrine needs to be close enough to the team so that people at the shrine and in the team area can recognize one another.
 Oyatsu Jinja is not a secret place as activities at the shrine need to be observable by the team.
 It is important that people using the shrine do not interrupt the team.

 Team members can visit the shrine to take breaks.
 Snacks help people to relax and give people an opportunity to interact.
 The shrine creates a place for team members to chat and get help without disturbing the rest of the team.

 Stakeholders can visit the shrine.
 Rather than directly going to the team and interrupting them, they meet team members at the shrine.
 In many cases, chatting at the shrine is good enough.
-If the visitors need help from a team member not at the shrine, they will wait for them at the shrine until the team member takes a break.
+If the visitors need help from a team member not at the shrine, they will wait for him or her at the shrine until the team member takes a break.
 If the team members see the visitors at the shrine, they can adjust when to take a break.
 If the Development Team is concentrating and no team member is at the shrine, the visitor will notice this and come back to the shrine again sometime later.

 Oyatsu Jinja also works as a good communication place after Scrum events.
-For example, after finishing a Daily Scrum, Sprint Review, and/or Sprint Retrospective, members can use the shrine for quick unofficial follow-up chatting, if necessary.
+For example, after finishing a Daily Scrum, Sprint Review, and/or Sprint Retrospective, members can use the shrine for quick follow-up chatting, if necessary.